smulube/node-desk/README.md

 Node.js module for interfacing with [Desk.com](http://desk.com)'s API v1.

 Currently it just provides read only access to some of the RESTful resources exposed by the Desk.com API.

-Requires the creation of all the OAuth identification and authorization tokens before using the library.
-These can be created without going through the whole OAuth 1.0 handshake procedure by going to the Admin interface in Desk, clicking on Settings, then API, then My Applications.
+The client requires the creation of OAuth identification and authorization tokens before using the library.
+These need to be created by going to the Admin interface in Desk, clicking on Settings >> API >> My Applications.
+If you now click the button that says 'Add API Application', you should get a dialog that allows you to create a new set of OAuth tokens.
+Fill in the name and website URL fields (these are the two required), press 'Add', and the new application config should be generated.

-If you create a new application it will generate an application key and secret for you, then you'll also need your access token and token secret, accessible by clicking "Your Access Token".

-# Install

-    npm install desk
+To configure the client you'll then need:

+ * your subdomain - e.g. if your desk domain is `example.desk.com`, then your subdomain will be `example`
+ * your consumer key - this is the value labelled 'Key' you should be able to see under the app configuration you just generated
+ * your consumer secret - this is the value labelled 'Secret'
+ * your token - if you click on 'Your Access Token', then this is the value labelled 'Token'
+ * your token secret - if you click on 'Your Access Token', then this is the value labelled 'Token Secret'

 # Resources